North Hinksey fields

 In 2011 the Environment Agency installed six large culverts beneath Willow Walk to increase the flow of flood water downstream.
 Since then, finding a solution for flood relief has got more momentum and in 2016 the Environment Agency (EA) proposed a new Oxford Flood Alleviation Scheme for the west side of Oxford.
 The route will cross OPT land along 25% of its length, and sadly for us will damage the landscape and natural environment.
 This causes us a dilemma as it is difficult to object to a scheme which intends to reduce the risk of flooding for people and their properties yet goes against our remit of protecting and enhancing Oxford and its green setting.
 And if we do object the EA can resort to their powers of compulsory purchase.
 See our January blog.

 To date, OPT has been working with the EA as far as is possible and has secured some improvements to the scheme on Hinksey Meadow which will act to reduce some of the harmful effects.
-A planning application has been submitted and everyone will be invited to give their views.
+The planning application is now live and everyone is encouraged to 'have their say'.
 We have worked with the EA to get all the trees that will need to be felled marked with yellow circles/dashes along Seacourt Stream, Willow Walk and on the North Hinksey Causeway, together with arranging for the width of the channel to be pegged out within the field.
-We continue to press for a similar impression of the large engineering bridges on Willow Walk and the North Hinksey causeway which will change the character of this much loved part of Oxford irrevocably, as we want everyone to have the chance to understand the visual and environmental impact of the scheme to be able to make their own minds up and provide informed responses to the planning application, which will be out for consultation after Easter.
+We continue to press for a similar impression of the large engineering bridges on Willow Walk and the North Hinksey causeway which will change the character of this much loved part of Oxford irrevocably, as we want everyone to have the chance to understand the visual and environmental impact of the scheme to be able to make their own minds up and provide informed responses to the planning application.

 In the meantime, alongside the planning application, the process of Compulsory Purchase has begun in case we decide that we must object to our land being taken in this way.